Upper Lynn Elementary

 Dear Upper Upper Lynn Community,

-Across all NVSD elementary schools, there is no student access to or use of PDD at any time on the school campus during the school day.
-At Upper Lynn, we consider this policy in effect from 8:30am to 3:00pm.
+As you are aware, across all NVSD elementary schools, there is no student access to or use of PDD at any time on the school campus during the school day.
+This is essentially a “bell-to-bell" restriction from the beginning of school to the end of the day.
 Parents are reminded that elementary students are always under direct supervision and that the school will communicate with home for emergent needs if they arise.
-As referred to in the above guidelines, students with specific educational or medical needs outlined in their Individual Education Plan (IEP) or Learning Support Plan (LSP) will continue to use PDD to support their educational or medical needs.
-If you have any questions, please contact your child's case manager.

 Sincerely,